1 Bg 4-1972: Transcendental Knowledge

 > between the Lord and Arjuna is that the Lord remembered the

-> difference between the part-and-parcel living entity and
+> difference between the part and parcel living entity and

 > the Supreme Lord.
 Although Arjuna is addressed herein as